-Summer is just around the corner and you’re ready to get outside and get active.
+Summer is here and you’re ready to get outside and get active.
 Probably more so this year than any other year before.
 Fourteen months of increased indoor inactivity due to the necessary public health restrictions has done more than made many of us bored and restless – it’s also affected our physical, emotional, and mental health and wellness.

 Now that restrictions are being lifted, the weather is getting warmer and daylight is lasting longer, it’s time to go outside, get active, and put our health and wellness back on track.
 And you can accomplish all of those goals at your local parks and recreation resources.